elisabettafedele/elisabettafedele/README.md

-### Hello world, I'm Elisabetta! 👋
+### Hi there, I'm Elisabetta! 👋

-I am a Computer Scientist from Italy 🇮🇹 , passionate about Machine Learning and Theoretical Computer Science.
+I am a Computer Science PhD student at ETH Zurich 🇨🇭, passionate about 3D Vision, Machine Learning, and Theoretical Computer Science.